 During the work in Hallen I have been reading Lucy Lippards book The Lure of the Local.

 This is a project about origination, culture on the move, preference of interpretation, storytelling, land and ownership.
-The stories, mappings, walks and rugs will altogether become a book.
-The book is under work 2015.
-Below I present pictures from the project presetnation at Storsjöteatern in Östersund Sep 11-12, 2015, of the original Marby rug, the copy made in Istanbul, the Hallen 2015 knotted in rya together with people in Hallen.
+The stories, mappings, walks and rugs may altogether become a book.
+57 texts so far.
+Below I present pictures from the project presentation at Storsjöteatern in Östersund Sep 11-12, 2015, of the original Marby rug, the copy made in Istanbul, the Hallen 2015 knotted in rya together with people in Hallen.
 Two copies of Marby rug in rya made by Ingeborg Hemmingsson and Eva Hemmingsson.